uliw/esbmtk/Documentation/ESBMTK-Quick-Start_Guide.md

 ## Working with Units

 ESBMTK supports unit parsing in it's arguments, i.e., "1 ky" is understood to be equivalent to 1000 yrs.
-It also supports some unit which are useful in Oceanography (i.e., the Sverdrup).
+It also supports some units which are useful in Oceanography (i.e., the Sverdrup).
 The unit parsing is handled by the `pint` library, please see
 <https://github.com/hgrecco/pint> for details.